OptimalDesignLab/PDESolver.jl/src/solver/Readme.md

-The benefit of this arrangement is that `mesh.numBC` different version of calcBoundaryFlux get compiled, one for each functor, and each version knows about the `call` method that was defined for the functor.
-This two level scheme allows the compiler to make all the decisions about what function to call (ie. the `call` method of the functor), avoid any conditional logic at runtime
+The benefit of this arrangement is that `mesh.numBC` different version of calcBoundaryFlux get compiled, one for each functor, and each version knows about the `call` method that was defined for the functor it is passed.
+This two level scheme allows the compiler to make all the decisions about what function to call (ie. the `call` method of the functor), avoiding any conditional logic at runtime

 This idea is also applicable to the flux functions used by DG methods.
 ##Initialization of a Simulation
-Now that all the individual pieces have been described, here is how a simulation is launched.

-After step 4, the procedure becomes a bit more complicated because there are optional steps.
+This section lists an outline of how a simulation gets launched After step 4, the procedure becomes a bit more complicated because there are optional steps.
 Only the required steps are listed below.

-1, The options dictionary is read in.
+1. The options dictionary is read in.
 Default values are supplied for any key that is not specified, if a reasonable default value exists.

 2. Second, the `sbp` operator is constructed.